 Set Up Automatic Child Support Payments by Electronic Withdrawal

-Parents and those paying on behalf of someone else may opt to set up automatic monthly payments through Electronic Payment Withdrawal, or EPW.
+Parents and those authorized to use the parent’s account may opt to set up automatic monthly payments through Electronic Payment Withdrawal, or EPW.
 With EPW, regular payments are automatically withdrawn from the payor’s bank account every month.
 There is no fee for this service.

-To set up an automatic EPW plan, contact your case manager or the EPW Desk at 503-986-0532 to ensure you qualify.
+To set up an automatic EPW plan, contact your case manager or the Customer Service at 800-850-0228 to ensure you qualify.